rsvim/rfc/3-EventLoop.md

 These use cases usually require we submit an async task (just like a function pointer with a context in c/c++ that literally allows us doing any logic) to a queue, schedule and run them later.
 Thus we would like a very general task queue inside the event loop, which can be selected along with crossterm's hardware events.

-Rust doesn't support [dynamic dispatch akin to `virtual class` in c++](https://doc.rust-lang.org/book/ch17-01-what-is-oo.html#polymorphism), or at least it's not safe, which is not recommended and should be avoid in large-scale usage.
+Rust doesn't support [dynamic dispatch akin to `virtual class` in c++](https://doc.rust-lang.org/book/ch17-01-what-is-oo.html#polymorphism), or at least it's not safe, which is not recommended and should be avoid in large-scale use.
 In tokio, we may have below solutions:

 1. [`futures::stream::FuturesUnordered`](https://docs.rs/futures/latest/futures/stream/struct.FuturesUnordered.html)
 2. [`tokio_stream::wrappers::ReceiverStream`](https://docs.rs/tokio-stream/latest/tokio_stream/wrappers/struct.ReceiverStream.html)